Unlock all chapters in the ECG book

 Early repolarization is another frequently misunderstood condition.
 Early repolarization occurs in 5–10% of all males (US data).
 It is somewhat less common among women (prevalence 2–4%).
 The condition has been recognized for decades, and it has been regarded as a benign form of ST segment elevation.
 The term “early repolarization” was used to describe what appeared to be a premature repolarization on the ECG.
 As seen in Figure 5, the ST segment elevations are indeed associated with what appear to be an interruption in the QRS complex and initiation of repolarization.
 However, no study to date has been able to demonstrate that the repolarization is actually early and, moreover, this condition is associated with 5 times as great a risk of sudden cardiac death.
 The prefix “benign” must therefore not be used.
 The risk of sudden cardiac death is greatest if the early repolarization pattern occurs in the inferior limb leads (II, aVF and III).

-The ECG in early repolarization
+ECG characteristics of early repolarization

 - The ST segment elevations are concave and most pronounced in the chest leads.
 T-waves have high amplitude.